-- Chromosomal abnormality occurs when a man is born with 2 XX chromosomes instead of one X and one Y chromosomes due to which infertility occurs in males.
+The chromosomal abnormality occurs when a man is born with 2 XX chromosomes instead of one X and one Y chromosome due to which infertility occurs in males.

-- Varicocele which leads to swelling of veins that void the testicle and reduced the quality of sperms.
+Varicocele leads to swelling of veins that void the testicle and reduced the quality of sperms.

-- When semen enters into the bladder instead of emerging out of the tip of penis, it causes a problem in fertilizing the partner eggs.
+When semen enters the bladder instead of emerging out of the tip of the penis, it causes a problem in fertilizing the partner’s eggs.

-- Cancer or any other tumour affects the male reproductive organs which releases productive hormones.
-The medication process to treat tumours or chemotherapy to cure cancer can attack the male productive organs.
+Cancer or any other tumor affects the male reproductive organs which release productive hormones.
+The medication process to treat tumors or chemotherapy to cure cancer can attack the male productive organs.

-- Occupations which requires long sitting like truck driving or wielding also contributes to low sperm counts.
+Occupations that require long sitting like truck driving or wielding also contribute to low sperm counts.

-- Obesity is another factor that directly impacts on sperm production.
+Obesity is another factor that directly impacts sperm production.

 The Azoospermia Causes